-- Webinar: 1-3hrs a basic introduction of to the principles of CT-R
+- Webinar: 1-3hrs a basic introduction to the principles of CT-R

 - Workshops: 2-30hrs in-depth, in-person or over the web, introducing recovery program and delivers the basics through experiential learning and expert demonstration of skills

-- Consultations: a 1-2 hrs focusing on tailoring strategy, building skills, and promoting recovery with challenging individuals alongside and expert
+- Consultations: a 1-2 hrs focusing on tailoring strategy, building skills, and promoting recovery with challenging individuals alongside an expert

 - Challenging Case: Expert consultation helps trainees promote progress for low-functioning individuals.
 Demonstrates benefits of the program and invigorates staff via results.

 - Key personnel: Trainees develop competency in therapeutic strategies to promote recovery.
 Therapists, psychiatrist, nurses, social workers, drug/alcohol specialists, case managers, and peer specialists can be trained to become agents for change

 - Milieu-wide: This is a full team-wide, unit-wide approach to training that involves tailored workshops and consultation to transform the therapeutic milieu to a recovery orientation.